vidaxl-com/cowlog/packages/cowlog/README.md

 -->
 <!--- destination qa rewrite end -->

-**Cowlog is not meant to be included in any production code, as it might create performance issues.**
-However, the tool provides you the ability to see where it is used in your code, so it can safely and easily removed.
-Cowlog let you see the **stacktrace** up until where from this tool called. **All the log messages** per process are **collected to a separate file**.
+Cowlog is **not for production code**, as it might cause performance issues.
+However, the tool provides **detailed information** about **where from you called** it from, so **you can locate and remove after debugging**.
+It gives you the **stack trace**.
+All the **log** messages **per process** to a separate file and **many more** things.
 <!--- source chat rewrite begin -->
 ### Chat
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/cowlog/Lobby)
 <!--- source chat rewrite end -->
 # Cowlog

-Cowlog is made for developers by the vidaxl.com, helping them to debug their application.
-It is a library that helps you identify your debug message quickly on the console output.
-The project is meant to be used solely in a **nodejs environment** as these days browsers provide really neat standard toolsets for debugging your applications.
+Cowlog is made for developers by the vidaxl.com, helping them and you to debug with less effort.
+It is a library that helps you identify your debug message quickly on the **console output**.
+The project supports the **NodeJs environment** so far as these days browsers provide neat standard toolsets for debugging your applications.

-We want cowlog to be usable in any circumstances without problems therfore we have 100% code coverage.
+We want cowlog to be usable in any circumstances without problems therefore we have close **100% code coverage**, but at least 90%.

 ## Motivation

-- Server side applications tend to pollute the console still sometimes you want to use console.log, and not solely use the amazing debug mode [--inspect](https://nodejs.org/en/docs/inspector/) of the node.js.
+- Server-side applications tend to pollute the console still sometimes you want to use console.log, and not solely use the amazing debug mode [--inspect](https://nodejs.org/en/docs/inspector/) of the node.js.

-- CowLog can help you refactoring your code faster. it runs on every node.js environment >= 4.0.0
+- CowLog can help you refactor your code faster.
+Our aim is that the code would run on every node.js environment >= 4.0.0 but for now, it supports only ES6 environments.

 ## Installation
 ```bash